badenh/glow-ubuntu-helpers/README.md

 TODO

-## Ubuntu 19.04 Disco Dingo and LLVM 9
+## Ubuntu 19.04 Disco Dingo and LLVM 10

 TODO

-## Ubuntu 20.04 Focal Fossa and LLVM 10
+## Ubuntu 20.04 Focal Fossa and LLVM 9

+Ubuntu 20.04 Focal Fossa ships with LLVM 10 by default - see https://packages.ubuntu.com/focal/llvm
+If for some reason you wish to downgrade to LLVM <10, then you'll need to do a couple of things:

 TODO

 ## Ubuntu 20.04 Focal Fossa and LLVM 10

-TODO
+Ubuntu 20.04 Focal Fossa ships with LLVM 10 by default - see https://packages.ubuntu.com/focal/llvm

 ## General Notes